explorer/personalprojects/README.md

 ## Welcome to my personal project!

-If you would like to try my game, you just need to follow these three very simple steps:
+This is a web game developed using JavaScript, HTML and CSS by myself.
+If you would like to try it, you just need to follow these three very simple steps:

 1. Download my code to your local environment.
 2. Go to "../games/plane/WebContent/" path and find the main.html file, open it use your browser.